-- O Stalls displaying water technologies: Stalls will be organized according to themes.
-Participating organizations, working on the particular theme, would exhibit their activities in stalls.
-Stalls will be decorated with products and services to showcase relevant water technology applied in water sector. - O Visual Documentary: Organizations will show issue based relevant visual documentaries. - O Street Drama/ Pot songs: One or more street drama/ pot songs would address and exhibit the relevant theme. - Sessions for Youth/entrepreneur: A session could be organized for youth where youth will share their inspiring words and express views about business ideas.
+- Stalls displaying water technologies and practices: Stalls will be organized according to the themes.
+Participating organi zations, working on the particular theme, would exhibit their activities in stalls.
+Stalls will be decorated with prod ucts and services to showcase relevant water technology and practices applied in water sector, sanitation and climate sector. - Visual documentary: Organizations will show issue based relevant visual documentaries throughout the days of the event. - Street drama/ pot songs: One or more street drama/ pot songs would address the water and sanitation crisis in the coastal area. - Photo exhibition: A photo exhibition will be organized as part of the two days long convention where photographs on the scarcity of water, sanitation scenario and impact of climate change will be addressed.

-Proposed Venue
+Proposed